wsargent/slf4j-benchmark/README.md

 ## TL;DR

+Under normal circumstances, there is not a huge difference between Logback and Log4J 2.
+If you're logging in background, use a disruptor based async appender and then log to a buffered filewriter, or to network.
+When disabled, logging has effectively no cost.
+When enabled, it's effectively free to the application, but it's easy to generate huge amount of logs, and most of the costs involve processing those logs downstream.

+**Logging is free, logs are expensive.**

+## Abstract

 ### Latency Benchmarks

+The JMH test covers the 99.9% average assuming normal distributions, but doesn't worry about spikes or throughput.
+In short, we assume that the application doesn't log at a rate of 128K messages/second, is not I/O or GC bound, and doesn't have a backed up CPU work queue, i.e. CPU utilization is less than 70%.

 When logging is disabled:

 * Using a conditional statement such as `if (logger.isDebugEnabled) { ... }` takes 1.6 nanoseconds.